Arlo Guthrie

 Arlo Davy Guthrie (born July 10, 1947) is an American folk singer-songwriter.
 He is known for singing songs of protest against social injustice, and storytelling while performing songs, following the tradition of his father, Woody Guthrie.
-Guthrie's best-known work is his debut piece, "Alice's Restaurant Massacree", a satirical talking blues song about 18 minutes in length that has since become a Thanksgiving anthem.
-His only top-40 hit was a cover of Steve Goodman's "City of New Orleans".
+Guthrie's best-known work is his debut piece, "Alice's Restaurant Massacree", a satirical talking blues song of about 18 minutes that has since become a Thanksgiving anthem.
+His only top-40 hit is a cover of Steve Goodman's "City of New Orleans".
 His song "Massachusetts" was named the official folk song of the state, in which he has lived most of his adult life.
 Guthrie has also made several acting appearances.
 He is the father of four children, who have also had careers as musicians.